TGlock/G9/README.md

   }
   ```

-  Use of route.prepare() is optional and is intended to be used in route handlers with middleware stacks.
+  Use of route.prepare() is optional and would typically be used in route handlers with middleware stacks.
   Common examples are 'protected' routes such as '/api/', '/admin' etc.

-  Unbuffered Responses and Streaming:\
+  __Unbuffered Responses and Streaming:__\

   To send unbuffered responses:
-  Invoke response.send passing status, data and http headers.
+  Invoke response.send().

   `response.send = function (status = this.statusCode, data = this.body, headers = null)`

-  Invoke any send_xxxx function.  send_stream() and send_file() support chunked / streamed responses.
+  Invoke any send_xxxx function.
+Note send_stream() and send_file() support chunked / streamed responses.

 ---
 ### Error Handling ###